Fast-Tracking Machine Learning: Leveraging pre-trained models for faster development

 The types of tasks pre-trained models can handle depend entirely on their training.
 For example: language models can classify text topics or sentiment, while computer vision models can detect or segment objects in pictures or videos

-We can adjust pre-trained models to serve our own purposes through three main approaches: fine-tuning, prompting, and zero-shot.
+We can adjust pre-trained models to serve our own purposes through the following main approaches: fine-tuning, embeddings, prompting, and zero-shot.

 Fine-tuning: Specializing pre-trained models on our own task